 Whether by choice, divorce, or unplanned pregnancy, single moms may have the toughest job in the book.
 NeighborhoodScout's exclusive analysis reveals that the Borman Square Park neighborhood has more single mother households than 99.2% of the neighborhoods in the U.S. Often high concentrations of single mother homes can be a strong indicator of family and social issues such as poverty, high rates of school dropouts, crime, and other societal problems.

-In addition, the Borman Square Park neighborhood stands out for having an average per capita income lower than 95.2% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Borman Square Park neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.2% of the neighborhoods in America.
 The Borman Square Park neighborhood also has a greater percentage of children living in poverty (77.1%) than found in 99.2% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 If your dream is to be able to ride your bike to work each day, look no further than this unique neighborhood.
 With 7.1% of residents in the Borman Square Park neighborhood commuting on a bicycle to and from work daily, this neighborhood has more bicycle commuters than 99.1% of all neighborhoods in the U.S., according to NeighborhoodScout's exclusive analysis.